Imistrz21/Imistrz21/README.md

 ## 🚀 Projects
 - [Aptbwac](https://github.com/Imistrz21/Aptbwac): Aptbwac (short for "A Program That Bypasses Windows Account Check") is a tool designed to bypass Windows...
+- [Easier-explorer](https://github.com/Imistrz21/Easier-explorer): Easier-explorer is a tool designed to replace windows explorer...

 ## 📝 Latest Blog Posts
 - [Blog Post 1]No blog posts for now.